djcard/Dashboard/README.md

 # Dashboard
-A Dynamic Dasgboard Utility for the Coldbox Framework
+A Dynamic Dashboard Utility for the Coldbox Framework